Can you automate social media posts for book promotion?

 Sit back, relax, and write more

-There will always be the debate about automation on social media.
+There will always be a debate about automation on social media.

-But from my perspective, because I live in Europe and get a large proportion of my blog and social media traffic from the US, automation helps me get content out at the best time of the day.
+I live in Europe and get a large proportion of my blog and social media traffic from the US.

-I would much rather have my dinner in peace and sleep than be posting on social media.
+I prefer to have dinner in peace and sleep instead of posting about my books on social media.

-Used wisely it is a great tool and a huge time saver, but don’t become a robot and let automation replace you.
+If you use it wisely, automation is a great tool and a huge time saver.
+But don’t become a robot and let automation replace you.

-I make sure I check my social media accounts and blogs at least three times per day and respond to every comment, with either a reply or a like click.
+I check my social media accounts and blogs at least three times per day.

-By doing so, you can still keep your social media feeds feeling personal, even if you respond a few hours later than you normally would.
+By doing so, you can still keep your social media feeds feeling personal, even if you respond a few hours later than you usually would.